Medical Device Development Tools (MDDT)

 The FDA has defined three categories of MDDT:

-- Clinical outcome assessment: subjective measures of how a patient feels or functions, such as patient-reported or clinician-reported rating scales like the NIH stroke scale, or measures based on clinical decision-making.
+- Clinical outcome assessment: measures of how a patient feels or functions.
+These could be patient-reported or clinician-reported rating scales like the NIH stroke scale, measures based on clinical decision-making, observer-reported outcomes such as from a parent or caregiver, or performance outcome measures, such as measures of gait speed or memory recall.

 - Examples of tools that might be eligible for qualification include: patient reported outcome rating scales, such as those used to measure pain, improved mobility, symptom relief, function, or health status and heart failure-related hospitalization.

-- Biomarker test: a lab test, medical imaging method, or other objective clinical assessment method used to detect or measure an indicator of biologic processes or pharmacologic responses to a treatment (biomarker).
-More information about biomarkers is in the Biomarkers, EndpointS, and other Tools (BEST) Resource developed by the FDA and the National Institutes of Health Biomarker Working Group.
+- Biomarker test: a lab test or instrument used to detect or measure an indicator of biologic processes or pharmacologic responses to a treatment (biomarker).

-- Examples of tools that might be eligible for qualification include: tests used as an aid in diagnosis, for patient selection, or as clinical study endpoints, such as instruments or methods for measuring blood pressure; or instruments or methods for measuring certain concentrations of serum proteins, such as an assay to detect the level of a specific hormone in a patient.
+- Examples of tools that might be eligible for qualification include: tests used as an aid in diagnosis, for patient selection, or as clinical study endpoints, such as instruments or methods for measuring blood pressure; or instruments or methods for measuring certain concentrations of serum proteins, such as an assay to detect the level of a specific hormone in a patient in order to determine enrollment eligibility for study population in a clinical trial.

-- Nonclinical assessment model: a nonclinical test method or model (e.g. in vitro “bench,” animal or computational model) that simulates device function or performance in a living organism.
+- Nonclinical assessment model: a nonclinical test method or model (e.g. in vitro "bench," animal or computational model) that measures or predicts device function or performance in a living organism.

 - Examples of tools that might be eligible for qualification include: models used to measure a parameter of interest or to substitute for another generally accepted test or measurement, such as computer modeling to assess conditions typically evaluated through human, animal or bench testing to evaluate a device instead of collecting data from human subjects; use of tissue and other material phantoms to evaluate imaging devices; or In vitro models to replace animal testing.